- Home

 Profile

-A/Prof Sonny Rosenthal is Associate Professor of Sustainability Communication in the College of Integrative Studies at Singapore Management University.
+Associate Professor Sonny Rosenthal is Associate Professor of Sustainability Communication in the College of Integrative Studies at Singapore Management University.
 He earned his PhD in advertising at the University of Texas at Austin, where he was part of an NSF-funded interdisciplinary research team studying indoor environmental risks.
 He took a postdoctoral position and later a tenure-track position in the Wee Kim Wee School of Communication and Information at Nanyang Technological University, Singapore, where he conducted research on climate change communication.
 In his current position, he works with urban sustainability experts from diverse disciplines.
 He also conducts research on health risk perception and protective behaviors in the contexts of the COVID-19 vaccine, dengue prevention, and longevity interventions.
 His work appears in over 50 journal articles and book chapters.
 He serves on the editorial boards of the journals, Science Communication, Environmental Communication, and the Journal of Environmental Psychology.

 A/Prof Michael Stanley-Baker